devgoeth/tbot/README.md

 #### 3. Step

 Use web-hook in Yii controller action.
-Don't forget disable csrf validation for your web-hook action
+Don't forget to disable csrf validation for your web-hook action
 ``` php
 public function actionWebHook(){
     $bot = new \devgoeth\tbot\Base();